kennethli319/kennethli319.github.io/index.md

 #### Grammatical Error Correction with Gector

+- Led the creation of a grammatical error correction system, adopting the Grammarly [Gector](https://github.com/grammarly/gector) model as the core structure.
+- Provided pivotal technical leadership in refining the grammatical error correction (GEC) system, orchestrating the seamless integration of rule-based and neural network-based methodologies to enhance system efficiency and performance.
+- Investigated and implemented advanced techniques in quantization, data augmentation, and model optimization to further elevate the system's capabilities.
+- Explored providing reference material with LLM (MPT-7B) and RAG
-Build grammarticall error correction system based on [Gector](https://github.com/grammarly/gector) and optimize model with in-domain-data and model architecture.
+- Optimize model with in-domain-data and model architecture.

 #### Model quantization